Photo by Barney Moss

 A Year’s Motto

 I printed out the statement “We Only Get Stronger When It’s Difficult” and stuck it to the board, referencing it constantly.
 If I saw the class being academically lazy, I’d point to the weight-lifter and recite the motto: we only get stronger when it’s difficult!
-You can get our professionally designed, printable poster in the Byrdseed store!
+You can get our professionally designed, set of 5 printable posters in the Byrdseed store!

 Read more about gifted students and mindsets.